idamoltke/LocalNgsRelate/README.md

 $localngsrelatefolder/src/cpp/localngsrelate -a 3 -b 4 -gbeagle $localngsrelatefolder/exampledata/LWK -f $localngsrelatefolder/exampledata/LWK.freq -n 7 -O exampleoutput_ind3_ind4 2>&1 | tee exampleoutput_ind3_ind4.fulllog
 ```

 Note that we here specify the prefix of the input genotype likelihood file with the option –gbeagle, the full name of the frequency file with the option –f, the number of individuals in the genotype likelihood file with the option –n and the output name prefix with the option –O. Also, note that we are here running the program with default values except for in the first 4 runs, where we set the option -fixk2to0 1 since we only expect k2 to be above 0 for full siblings or twins.
+If you are in doubt about whether to fox k2 to 0 you can always run NgsRelate to check first (http://www.popgen.dk/software/index.php/NgsRelate).
 Finally, note that we have ended each command line with “2>&1 | tee exampleoutput_indx_indy.fulllog” where x and y are the indices of the analysed individuals.
 This produces a long log file which can be used to assess convergence (for details on how, see below).

 ### Assessing convergence